 1/4 teaspoon baking soda

-Rinse raisins and drain liquid.
-Melt shortening, stir in brown sugar and molasses.
-Add unbeaten egg and beat thoroughly.
-Sift together flour, salt, and baking soda.
-Add with oats and raisins to first mixture.
+Melt shortening and pour into mixing bowl, stir in brown sugar and molasses.
+Add unbeaten egg and beat mixture thoroughly.
+Sift flour, salt, and baking soda into the mixture.
+Then blend in rolled oats and raisins that have been rinsed and drained.

-Turn all into greased 8-inch square pan and bake at 350°F for about 25 minutes until done.
+Turn mixture into greased 8-inch square pan and bake at 350°F for about 25 to 30 minutes until done.
+Remove from oven, let cool, and cut into squares for serving.

 Beat one egg with one cup brown sugar.
 Pinch of salt; then add one cup of chopped walnuts, one tablespoon grated chocolate, six tablespoons sifted flour with a little, very little, baking soda.
 Bake for twenty minutes.
 When cold, cut in squares. —Neighborhood Cook Book (1914)